Drowning is defined as a respiratory impairment — that is, being unable to breathe — because you’ve been submerged in water.

-- Vomiting or foaming at the mouth.
+- Vomiting or foaming at your mouth.
 This is caused by edema, or swelling, of the lungs.

-The symptom progression—and symptoms that emerge—depend on your personal health history, he adds.
-“If you have your history of asthma or lung disease, if you’re older and have smoking history you may be more susceptible to go down that pathway faster by comparison to somebody else.”
+The symptom progression — and symptoms that emerge — depend on your personal health history, he adds.
+“If you have your history of asthma or lung disease, if you’re older and have a smoking history, you may be more susceptible to go down that pathway faster by comparison to somebody else.”

 What to do if you notice these signs?

-“If you’ve had exposure to water and it’s a near drowning and you develop these symptoms later after seeming to be okay, these are significant warning signs and you should be seen,” says Dr. Milk.
+“If you’ve had exposure to water and it’s a near-drowning and you develop these symptoms later after seeming to be OK, these are significant warning signs and you should be seen,” stresses Dr. Milk.

-People were submerged underwater, especially kids, should be examined and monitored by a doctor, Dr. Grover adds.
+People who were submerged underwater, especially kids, should be examined and monitored by a physician, Dr. Grover adds.
 “As a mother and an ER physician, I say better safe than sorry.”